Ergonica Presents Poetry and Inspiration to Groom Your Garden

 Since my home in the Highland Park area of Los Angeles is surrounded by wild grass on three sides, I've had many opportunities to hold the line using many different strategies and tools.
 Actually, I've contained the weeds in back of my house, using primarily my Weed Twister over the past several years, so now I have wild weeds on only two sides.
 These hillsides are my weed laboratories.

 The hoe and the short handled dandelion remover are indispensable pieces of equipment.
 I have also experimented with other tools like my Weed Twister, that all promise to save your back and eliminate stooping and kneeling while effectively removing individual plants.
 Of course, I'm not as objective as you may be, but, if you think a tool of this type may enrich your gardening experience, I would urge you to try out one or more of these tools.
 Take a look at the Weeder Features Chart to help you classify the various types of weeders available on the web market today.
+To see what some weed scientists think about our mechanical solutions to weed removal, you may peruse this book listing on Google Books: Fundamentals of Weed Science.
+Keep in mind that weed scientists are more concerned about agricultural applications than home gardening.
+When you enter an industrial farm you may need to wear a gas mask.

 For persons with physical limitations, I have found some interesting books to aid in planning a garden and working with limited strength and mobility.
 For example, a couple of very readable books are The Enabling Garden : A Guide to Lifelong Gardening by Gene Rothert and Accessible Gardening for People With Physical Disablilties : A Guide to Methods, Tools, & Plants by Janeen R. Adil.
 There are also several good suggestions in an article Aerobic Gardening for Seniors from Ritecode.
 More weeding tips for all types of people have been noted in the Weeding Tips page.